Souviksamanta34/Portfolio/README.md

 - Once you've completed the setup and followed all the steps above, it's time to publish your website!
 - I highly recommend using [Github Pages](https://create-react-app.dev/docs/deployment/#github-pages) for the easiest deployment process.
 - To deploy your website, you have two options.
 First, create a GitHub repository named `<your-github-username>.github.io`.
-Use this exact name—no variations.
+Use this exact name—no variation.

 - Next, generate a production build and deploy the